rmcondor/Theories-of-Distribution-and-Inequality-Course/README.md

 * Gasparini, L., Cicowiez, M., & Sosa Escudero, W. (2012).
 Pobreza y desigualdad en América Latina.
 Temas Grupo Editorial.

-Cleaned datasets used in the examples of all lectures can be donwloaded [here](https://drive.google.com/drive/folders/110P45DVyzh0__NhvIL62QStwq4XnIYLz?usp=sharing).
+Cleaned datasets used in the examples of all lectures can be downloaded [here](https://drive.google.com/drive/folders/110P45DVyzh0__NhvIL62QStwq4XnIYLz?usp=sharing).
 For more information about the course and additional resourses you can send a mail to ronny.condor@unmsm.edu.pe.
 Suggestions are welcome.
 <br />